alaahong/formatJson/README.md

-formatJson
+formatJson 1.0
 ==========

-a tip to format json data online
+a simple tool to format json data online

 ==========

-The format code comes from osc,and I add bootstrap and some external function.
+The core format code comes from osc,and I add bootstrap plug-in and some external function.

 ==========
 The first version could format the json,